0b10011/collage/README.md

     -v, --verbose           Shows more detail. -v shows more detail, -vv shows most detail.

 OPTIONS:
     -h, --height <height>      Sets the final height of the collage.
     -w, --width <width>        Sets the final width of the collage.
+        --workers <workers>    Number of workers for image processing.
+Defaults to number of CPUs.
 ```

 ## How it works